auramila/AI_Data_Cleaning_Agent/README.md

-# 🧼 Data Cleaning Agent
+# 🧼 AI-Powered Data Cleaning App

 ## Introduction

-Data Cleaning Agent is built using Streamlit and LangChain.
-This agent can process CSV or Excel files, detect common issues like missing values or outliers, and provide users with a clean dataset ready for analysis.
+An intelligent Streamlit application that helps you clean messy datasets for analysis.
+Users can upload CSV or Excel files, visualize issues like missing values and outliers, and clean data using manual tools or AI-powered workflows.
+Choose between receiving smart suggestions or letting a multi-agent system handle everything automatically.

-An AI-powered Streamlit app that helps you clean messy datasets using:
+💡 What It Does

-- ✅ Streamlit for an interactive UI
+- ✅ Interactive UI built with Streamlit
-- 🧠 OpenAI (GPT) to suggest intelligent cleaning steps
+- 🧠 Uses OpenAI (GPT) to suggest intelligent cleaning steps
-- 🛠️ LangChain agents to preview and clean the dataset using tools
+- 🛠️ LangChain agents preview, reason, and clean the dataset
-- 📊 Visualizations for missing values
+- 📊 Visualize missing values instantly
-- 📥 File download and report generation

-## ✨ Features

-- Upload CSV or Excel files
-- View data preview and missing values
-- Choose how to handle missing values (drop, impute, fill)
-- Automatically detect duplicates and outliers
-- Get AI-generated cleaning suggestions
-- Use a LangChain agent to run cleaning tasks
+- 🧼 Clean data manually or through agents
+- 🧠 Choose from agent personalities (Analyst, Coach, Playful)
+- 🔁 Side-by-side before/after comparison
-- Download cleaned dataset and summary report
+- 📥 Download cleaned data and reports

 ## Technologies Used

 - Streamlit
-- OpenAI API (langchain)
+- OpenAI API
+- LangChain
+- Pandas

 ## Installation and Setup